kriszyp/alkali/README.md

 ## Debugging/Interaction

 [Litmus](https://github.com/kriszyp/litmus) is a project that provides a visual explorer/graph of alkali variables and data flow, that can assist with debugging and interaction with alkali data.

+## Todo Example
+[Alkali-Todo](https://github.com/kriszyp/alkali-todo) is a the TodoMVC application written with Alkali.
+This repository includes a walk-through for a good example-based approach to learning to use Alkali.

 ## Variable API